LoopKit/loopdocs/docs/operation/loop-settings/pump-commands.md

 ### Change Time Zone

-Use the [`Change Time Zone`](#change-time-zone) command to align your configuration settings with the current time zone.
+Use the [`Change Time Zone`](#change-time-zone) command to align your configuration settings with the current time zone and time of day.

+You may need to do this if the time on the pump has drifted with respect to the time on your phone.
+A significant discrepancy in time between the Loop phone and the Medtronic pump can cause issues with insulin delivery accounting.

 ### Pump Battery Type